Louise Nevelson

 Louise Nevelson (September 23, 1899 – April 17, 1988) was an American sculptor known for her monumental, monochromatic, wooden wall pieces and outdoor sculptures.

-Born in the Poltava Governorate of the Russian Empire (present-day Kyiv Oblast, Ukraine), she emigrated with her family to the United States in the early 20th century.
+Born in the Poltava Governorate of the Russian Empire, she emigrated with her family to the United States in 1905.
 Nevelson learned English at school, as she spoke Yiddish at home.

 By the early 1930s she was attending art classes at the Art Students League of New York, and in 1941 she had her first solo exhibition.
-A student of Hans Hofmann and Chaim Gross, Nevelson experimented with early conceptual art using found objects, and dabbled in painting and printing before dedicating her lifework to sculpture.
+Nevelson experimented with early conceptual art using found objects, and experimented with painting and printing before dedicating her lifework to sculpture.
 Usually created out of wood, her sculptures appear puzzle-like, with multiple intricately cut pieces placed into wall sculptures or independently standing pieces, often 3-D. The sculptures are typically painted in monochromatic black or white.

-A figure in the international art scene, Nevelson was showcased at the 31st Venice Biennale.
-Her work is seen in major collections in museums and corporations.
+A prominent figure in the international art scene, Nevelson participated in the 31st Venice Biennale.
+Her work has been included in museum and corporate collections in Europe and North America.
 Nevelson remains one of the most important figures in 20th-century American sculpture.